j-andrews7/STRprofiler/strprofiler/shiny_app/www/help.md

 # Query Options

-### All fields
+## Sample Query Options

-* Amelogenin is included in the score computation by default but can be excluded by de-selecting option.
+* Amelogenin scoring is excluded by default but can be included by selecting the option.
-* 'Mixed' Sample Threshold
+* 'Mixed' Sample Threshold: is the number of markers with >= 2 alleles allowed before a sample is flagged for potential mixing. [default: 3]
+* Similarity Score Filter: is the similiarity score used for result filtering. [default: Tanabe]
+* Similarity Score Filter Threshold: is the threshold to filter results.
+Only those samples with >= the threshold will appear in results. [default: 80]

-### Batch and file specfic
+## Batch and File Query Specfic

+* Amelogenin scoring is excluded by default but can be included by selecting the option.
-* Tanabe Filter Threshold: is the Tanabe score threshold over which a sample is considered a match in batch and file queries.
+* Tanabe Filter Threshold: is the Tanabe score threshold over which a sample is considered a match in batch and file queries. [default: 80]
-* Masters (vs. query) Filter Threshold: is the Masters (vs. query) score threshold over which a sample is considered a match in batch and file queries.
+* Masters (vs. query) Filter Threshold: is the Masters (vs. query) score threshold over which a sample is considered a match in batch and file queries. [default: 80]
-* Masters (vs. reference) Filter Threshold: is the Masters (vs. reference) score threshold over which a sample is considered a match in batch and file queries.
+* Masters (vs. reference) Filter Threshold: is the Masters (vs. reference) score threshold over which a sample is considered a match in batch and file queries. [default: 80]

 ---

-# Authors
-<a href="https://github.com/MikeWLloyd" target="_blank">Mike Lloyd</a>, The Jackson Laboratory.
-<a href="https://github.com/j-andrews7" target="_blank">Jared Andrews</a>, St. Jude Children's Research Hospital

----

-# License
+# Reference
-STR Similarity is provided under the MIT license.
-Source code can be found at <a href="https://github.com/MikeWLloyd/strprofiler_shiny/" target="_blank">MikeWLloyd/strprofiler_shiny</a>
+`strprofiler` is provided under the MIT license.
+If you use this app in your research please cite:

----

-# Citations
-STR similarity relies on the python package <a href="https://pypi.org/project/strprofiler/" target="_blank">`strprofiler`</a> for file parsing and similarity score calculations.

-> `strprofiler` is released under the MIT license:
-> Jared Andrews, & Sam Culley.
-(2022). <a href="https://github.com/j-andrews7/strprofiler" target="_blank">j-andrews7/strprofiler</a>: v0.1.3.
-Zenodo. <a href="https://doi.org/10.5281/zenodo.10463015" target="_blank">https://doi.org/10.5281/zenodo.10463015</a>
+Jared Andrews, Mike Lloyd, & Sam Culley.
+(2024). <a href="https://github.com/j-andrews7/strprofiler" target="_blank">j-andrews7/strprofiler</a>: v0.1.4.
+Zenodo. <a href="https://doi.org/10.5281/zenodo.10544686" target="_blank">https://doi.org/10.5281/zenodo.10544686</a>